Home » Recipe » Cakes » Easy Pineapple Upside-Down Cake

 These will take longer than normal cupcakes to bake because the bottoms do not heat up as quickly due to the fruit.

-If you only made one round or square smaller cake use the rest of the cake batter for pineapple upside-down cupcakes.
+If you only made one round or square smaller cake, use the rest of the batter for pineapple upside-down cupcakes.
 Just divide the butter and brown sugar you didn’t use evenly among 6 to 8 muffin tins that have been liberally sprayed with baking spray.
 Top the brown sugar with additional pineapple and cherries.
 You may need to cut pineapple rings to fit.
 I use a cup or two of pineapple tidbits instead.
 These will take 15 to 25 minutes to bake.

 Overhead view of pineapple upside down cake and slices on a plate

-FOLLOW US ON SOCIAL MEDIA AND SHARE THIS RECIPE
+FOLLOW US ON SOCIAL MEDIA AND SAVE THIS RECIPE

-SIGN UP TO RECEIVE NOTIFICATIONS AND NEVER MISS A NEW POST
+SIGN UP TO RECEIVE NOTIFICATIONS AND NEVER MISS AN UPDATE

 Slice of pineapple upside down cake on a plate